Railroad workers charged in $1 billion fraud

 MADRID, Feb 9 Rafael Nadal has withdrawn from next week's Rotterdam Open after being advised by doctors to rest, he said on Thursday.

-NEW YORK Prosecutors charged 11 people on Thursday in connection with an alleged $1 billion fraud involving hundreds of railroad workers filing false disability claims.
+NEW YORK U.S. prosecutors on Thursday charged 11 people in connection with an alleged $1 billion fraud involving hundreds of railroad workers filing false disability claims.

-In some cases, workers claimed they were unable to work even while they played golf, shoveled snow or rode bikes, the criminal complaint said.
+In some cases workers claimed they were unable to work even while they played golf, shoveled snow or rode bikes, the complaint says.

-Former Long Island Railroad workers, doctors and a federal railroad agency employee are accused of participating in the alleged scheme in which employees filed disability claims shortly before they retired.
-The move allowed them to get disability pay on top of their retirement pensions, prosecutors said.
+Former Long Island Railroad workers, doctors and a federal railroad agency employee are accused of participating in the scheme in which employees filed disability claims shortly before they retired.
+The move allowed them to get disability pay on top of their retirement pension, prosecutors said.

 In filing the claims, the railway workers allegedly paid between $800 and $1,200 to hire one of several disability doctors.